clean-code-craft-tcq-1/test-for-analytics-Arunava-Paul/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Storage of PDF files in the system with proper date and time.
+4. Write "Battery x reading increasing everyday / <on perticular days> from time a-b" if certain trend is noticed.
+5. Write battery no of breaches based on the battery threshold data cross in the CSV file.
+6. Sending notification to the interface when PDF is available.

 (add more)